apteanuj/anuj.github.io/_pages/about.md

 ---

 I'm currently a fifth year graduate student in the Department of Physics at University of Chicago.
-Previously, I was an undergraduate at MIT from 2015-2020 where I studied Physics and Philosophy.
+Previously, I was an undergraduate at MIT where I studied Physics and Philosophy.

 My current scientific research interests include:
 * Applications of Deep Learning to Physical Sciences